 Author: Melissa S. Burdorf, JD, Legal Editor

-In-depth review of the spectrum of Hawaii employment law requirements HR must follow with respect to other leaves.
+In-depth review of the spectrum of Kentucky employment law requirements HR must follow with respect to FMLA

-In-depth review of the spectrum of Massachusetts employment law requirements HR must follow with respect to jury duty.
+In-depth review of the spectrum of New Jersey employment law requirements HR must follow with respect to FMLA.

-In-depth review of the spectrum of Illinois employment law requirements HR must follow with respect to other leaves.
+In-depth review of the spectrum of New Jersey employment law requirements HR must follow with respect to other types of leave.

 HR guidance on various intersecting federal and state laws addressing employee leaves of absences.